Wantook/Timer/README.md

 ### Overview

 Timer app made using Bash scripting and a Docker container to install it's dependencies.
+Practice only.

 ### Dependencies